deogracia/step-scp-deploy/README.md

 * user => The name of the user
 * source (optional) => the directory to push to your server.
 Default value is ''${WERCKER_OUTPUT_DIR}''
 * destination => the remote directorys
+* hide-ssh-cnx-info-from-log => don't display SSH cnx info (USER, port etc.) from log.
+Default value is ''true'' (I don't want these info to be easily readable)

 # Example
 ```